theoutskirts767/data-science-blog-post/README.md

 Can data science help us understand the social dynamics aboard the Titanic?

-By examining these questions, we uncover not just historical facts, but insights into human behavior and decision-making under crisis.
+By examining these questions, I uncover not just historical facts but insights into human behavior and decision-making under crisis.

 📊 Data Understanding
 The dataset used in this project is manually aggregated and includes: